teamertibebu/teamertibebu/projects/let-s-get-functional/README.md

 ## Step 1 - Setup
  - Run `os install` to install `Lets Get Functional`
  - Copy the name of your `lodown`package.
 It should be something like `lodown-oliviasaborush`
- - In your bash terminal run the command `npm install --global lodown-oliviasaborush` with **your** lodown package
+ - In your bash terminal run the command `npm install --global lodown-teamertibebu` with **your** lodown package
- - In your bash terminal run the command `npm link lodown-oliviasaborush` with **your** lodown package
+ - In your bash terminal run the command `npm link lodown-teamertibebu` with **your** lodown package
     - These commands will not work unless you use **your** lodown name
  - Open `index.js`
  - Update line 6 of `index.js` to reference your `lodown` library